personalhpc/LAMMPS-Makefile-for-PersonalHPC/README.md

 This script comes without any warranty.

 ## Licence
-It's GPL.
+The MIT Licence applies.
 See accompagning LICENCE file.

 ## What this script does:
 - get latest openmpi sources from their git repo